thierry-martinez/clangml/README.md

 * execute `./configure && make && make install`
 (this method is recommended if you have to pass some options to configure);
 * execute
-`opam pin add git+https://gitlab.inria.fr/memcad/clangml.git#snapshot`.
+`opam pin add git+https://github.com/thierry-martinez/clangml.git#snapshot`.

-To bootstrap the repository from a development branch (e.g., `master`), execute `./bootstrap.sh` first, then `./configure && make && make install` as usual.
+To bootstrap the repository from a development branch (e.g., `main`), execute `./bootstrap.sh` first, then `./configure && make && make install` as usual.